Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Conclusion

 \section{Conclusion}

-We gave an FPT algorithm for conflict-free coloring for the combined parameters clique width $w$ and number of colors $k$.
-Since the problem is {\sf NP}-hard for constant number of colors $k$, it is unlikely to be FPT with respect to $k$ only.
-As we have shown in Theorems~\ref{thm:unbounded_cn} and~\ref{thm:unbounded_on}, the conflict-free chromatic numbers are not bounded by a function of the clique width.
-So it is unlikely that our result can be strengthened to a FPT algorithm for parameter clique width $w$ only.
-However, it is unclear whether such a FPT algorithm exists.
+In the preliminary version of our paper \cite{iwoca-sri}, we had shown that the conflict-free coloring problem is FPT when parameterized by combined parameters clique-width $w$ and number of colors $k$.
+Since the problem is {\sf NP}-hard for any $k\geq 3$, the problem is not FPT when parameterized by $k$ unless {\sf P} $=$ {\sf NP}.
+As we have shown in Theorems~\ref{thm:unbounded_cn} and~\ref{thm:unbounded_on}, the conflict-free chromatic numbers are not bounded by a function of the clique-width.
+Therefore it remains an open question if there exists an FPT algorithm with only clique-width as a parameter.

-Recently, Gonzalez and Mann~\cite{DBLP:journals/corr/abs-2203-15724} showed that both open neighborhood and closed neighborhood variants are polynomial time solvable when mim-width and $k$ are constants.
+Recently, Gonzalez and Mann~\cite{DBLP:journals/corr/abs-2203-15724} showed that both open neighborhood and closed neighborhood variants are polynomial time solvable when mim-width and the number of colors are bounded.
 In particular, they design {\sf XP} algorithms in terms of mim-width and $k$.
-Since mim-width generalizes clique width, it is interesting to see if there exists a FPT algorithm parameterized by mim-width and $k$.
+Since mim-width generalizes clique-width, it is interesting to see if there exists an FPT algorithm parameterized by mim-width and $k$.

-Further, we showed a constant upper bound of conflict-free chromatic numbers for several graph classes.
-For most of them we established matching or almost matching lower bounds for their respective conflict-free chromatic numbers.
+Further, we presented an upper bound of conflict-free chromatic numbers for several graph classes.
+For most of them we established graph classes that match or almost match the upper bounds for their respective conflict-free chromatic numbers.
 For unit square and square disk graphs there is still a wide gap, and it would be interesting to improve those bounds.

-\textbf{Acknowledgment:} We would like to thank Stefan Lendl, Rogers Mathew, and Lasse Wulf for helpful discussions.
+\textbf{Acknowledgments:} We would like to thank Stefan Lendl, Rogers Mathew, and Lasse Wulf for helpful discussions.
 We would also like to thank Alexander Hermans for his help on finding a lower bound example for interval graphs.
-The fourth author acknowledges DST-SERB (MTR/2020/000497) for supporting this research.
-The last author acknowledges DST-SERB (SRG/2020/001162) for funding to support this research.
+We would also like to thank the anonymous reviewers for their helpful comments.
+The first author, the fourth author and the last author acknowledge SERB-DST for funding to support this research via grants PDF/2021/003452 (SB), MTR/2020/000497 (SK), CRG/2022/009400 (SK) and SRG/2020/001162 (IVR).
+The third author acknowledges support from the Austrian Science Foundation (FWF, project Y 1329 START-Programm).

+\textbf{Competing Interests:} The authors have no competing interests to declare that are relevant to the content of this article.